gilgoldzweig/MVP-Project-starter/README.md

       }

 ### Usage
-Coming soon
+This library contains 3 main utilities

+1. Base MVP classes as described in the article plus a Coroutines BasePresenter class
+2. Custom version of Timber to supoort logging any type of object and analytic events/non fatel exception
+3. A system wide SharedPreferences

+For now Look at the sample for some usage, Real documentation coming soon

 ###
-This library is an implementation of [How to write a testable MVP in kotlin](https://medium.com/@gilgoldzweig/how-to-write-a-testable-mvp-in-kotlin-b099ab46a3df)
+This library is an implementation of [How to make MVP testable](https://medium.com/@gilgoldzweig/how-to-write-a-testable-mvp-in-kotlin-b099ab46a3df) with all the base classes I normaly use

 ### Contributing
 If you want to contribute to this project check if there are any open issues or just send a pull request and I'll do my best to include it

+Before submitting a pull request, make sure you follow the code style and documentation.

+Pull requests without tests will be ignored.

 ### License